refinedev/refine/documentation/docs/examples/table/antd/advanced-table.md

 example-tags: [table, antd]
 ---

 Multiple record deletion, modification, and other features can be used simultaneously in a table.
-It's an example of a Advanced Table made with **Refine**'s customization feature.
+It's an example of a Advanced Table made with Refine's customization feature.

 <CodeSandboxExample path="table-antd-advanced" />